CinRC/Formalizing-Independence-and-Causality-in-Reversible-Concurrent-Calculi/README.md

 make test
 ```

-will perform the type reconstruction of all the tests.
+will perform the type reconstruction of all the tests, and is expected to take ±1 second.

 ## Installation instructions